teryvak93/NLP---Predicting-gender-based-on-feature-engineering/README.md

-# Predicting Gender based on NLP
+# Predicting Gender using NLP

 Predict gender of a user based on their public information on websites First, we try to predict gender using only usename.